AcerolaVR/AceStacks/README.md

 - If neither of the above work, you may need to partially disassemble the tracker, remove the microcontroller, and connect directly to the usb port

 ### Safety, Charging and Battery Information
-The trackers cannot be charged while they are on, **MAKE SURE THE TRACKERS ARE OFF BEFORE CHARGING THEM** or you will damage the tracker

 If replacing the battery, such as to place fresh ones in or if one accidentally fell out, make sure to place the battery polarity correctly.
 - The battery has a flat negative pole, and a button top positive pole
 - Follow the battery holder markings for + and -